PayHelper/payments-hub/docs/source/includes/api/_checkouts.md

 GET http://localhost/api/v1/checkouts/pay/{tokenValue}
 ```

-Calling this endpoint will automatically prepare capture and redirect to a proper payment gateway that was selected during the checkout in order to pay for an order (e.g. when a PayPal payment method is selected for an order and this endpoint will be called, it will perform a redirect to a PayPal page to pay for the goods and if the payment succeeded or failed it will redirect to `thank you` endpoint which will return no content but a proper status code.)
+Calling this endpoint will automatically prepare capture and redirect to a proper payment gateway that was selected during the checkout in order to pay for an order (e.g. when a PayPal payment method is selected for order payments and this endpoint will be called, it will perform a redirect to a PayPal page to pay for the goods and if the payment succeeded or failed it will redirect to `thank you` endpoint which will return no content but a proper status code.)

 Once the payment transaction is finalized successfully the order state is changed from `new` to `fullfiled` and the order payment state is changed from `awaiting_payment` to `paid`.